by Lucy Fulton, engagement officer in the formal learning team

 An elderly man remembers putting out fires and moving casualties in the bombed-out city and ‘just getting on with it’.
 There were also lighter moments.
 One woman remembers an incendiary bomb landing on her feather bed at a house in Croydon Street, ‘there were feathers all the way to the centre!’ she squealed with laughter.

-This project revealed to the children a little of what it was like living through the Blitz.
+This project gave the children a sense of what it was like living through the Blitz.
 It was terrifying, unifying, sometimes boring, and sometimes fun.
-Teachers have also valued the project.
+Teachers highly valued the project.
 One said this was ‘a unique opportunity to dedicate a day to History and drama!’
 Another welcomed ‘[the] huge range of brilliant sources.’